 There are 663 schools under the Foundation’s adoption model.
 The Foundation works in all nine provinces across the country.

-A dynamic, transformed and accessible schooling environment that produces capable global citizens to meet the developmental needs of Southern Africa.
+Our vision is to build a dynamic, transformed and accessible schooling environment that produces capable global citizens to meet the developmental needs of Southern Africa.

-To support the delivery of an enhanced and conducive teaching and learning environment that can be replicated in disadvantaged schools.
+Our mission is to support the delivery of an enhanced and conducive teaching and learning environment that can be replicated in disadvantaged schools.